Skip to navigation Skip to content Skip to footer

 • Softball

-• Athletic training room access 1 hour before batting practice begins
+• Athletic training room access 2 hour before games begins unless upon request

 • 1 10-gallon cooler of water per dugout